corstian/digital-garden/notes/recurring-topics.md

 ---
-title: "Long term topics"
+title: "Recurring topics"
 date: 2025-08-11
 ---

-# Long term topics
+# Recurring topics
 There are a number of topics keeping me occupied over longer timelines (2+ years).
 This page outlines some of these topics and what had come of them:

 ## Simplification of software development processes